-UPDATED 12MAY2017: There are hundreds of different kinds of fasteners in the world and you can safely forget about most of them for building and maintaining things around the home and cottage.
-But there are five that you’ll find indispensable when it comes to making good things happen at your place.
-Keep these fasteners on hand and it’ll grease on the wheels of your DIY system.
+UPDATED 15Nov2019 + video below: There are dozens of different kinds of fasteners in the world and you can safely forget about most of them for building and maintaining things around the home and cottage.
+But there are five types of fasteners that you’ll find indispensable when it comes to making good things happen at your place.
+Keep a supply of these fasteners on hand and it’ll grease on the wheels of your DIY system.

 Fasteners#1: Self Drilling Screws

-- Spin the fastener in a drill and it bores into most hard materials, creating just the right size hole for the screw to grip.
+Spin the fastener in a drill and it bores into most hard materials, creating just the right size hole for the screw threads to grip.
 Continue spinning until the screws tightens down.

 Fasteners#2: Deck Screws

-Sounds ordinary, but some deck screws are better than others.
+This sounds ordinary, but some deck screws are much better than others.
 Organization of your collection is especially important with parts so small and numbers.

 Fasteners#4: Pop Rivets